MarkDementev/AppWithDocker/README.md

 Spring Boot REST application.
 Provides storage and modification of wallets amount data.
 It is stable to work with a multithreaded requests.
-The application and database are using docker-compose.
+The application and database are using Docker Compose.

 ## How to use